yubiuser/pihole_adlist_tool/README.md

     -s [total/domains/hits/unique]   Set sorting order to total domains, domains covered, hits covered or unique covered domains DESC.
 (Default sorting: id ASC)
     -u                               Show covered unique domains
     -a                               Run in 'automatic mode'.
 No user input is requiered at all, assuming default choice would be to leave everything untouched.
+    -r                               Analyse regex as well.
+Depending on the amount of domains and regex this might take a while.
     -h                               Show this help dialog

 ```